Zumotokachirikato/gatsby-starter-netlify-cms/src/pages/about/index.md

 Platte Valley Players is a registered 501(c)3 non-profit organization governed by a Board of Directors.
 This board works together with our volunteers to facilitate all aspects of our live productions and events.

-create shows, community, and to preserve the tradition of excellent live theatre in Brighton, CO.

 ### What we do
 As a non-profit, we work tireless to provide incredible local theatre and quality productions with an incredible staff including the Board of Directors and volunteers.
 Without the support of our amazing